lexeii/polyphone-doc-rst/docs/en/manual/soundfont-editor/tree.rst

 Header “General”
 ^^^^^^^^^^^^^^^^

-A click on the header “:guilabel:`General`” opens the editor of the :ref:`general information <edit general>`.
+A click on the header :guilabel:`General` opens the editor of the :ref:`general information <edit general>`.

 Section “Samples”